AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 the timings are ignored.

-You can reallocate the functions of the Flash and Swop/Select buttons on the console using Key Profiles -- see section 16.3 on page 315.
+You can reallocate the functions of the Flash and Swop/Select buttons on the console using [Key Profiles](../system-settings/key-profiles.md).
 A useful alternative function is Preload which allows you to pre-position the attributes of the fixtures before you raise the playback fader, which is handy for avoiding unwanted movements (any fixtures which are already